Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 ### Step 3: Calculate Energy Obtained from Protein

-    Daily protein requirement = 1.5 g/kg of lean body mass * lean body mass.
+    Daily protein requirement =
+    1.5 g/kg of lean body mass * lean body mass.

 **Example for a lean body mass of 70 kg at a dose of 1.5 g/kg/day**
->Note: The dose of protein was discussed within method 1 earlier in this article [here](#choose-protein-carbohydrate-requirements) and was based in part on [this resource](#protein-requirements-in-humans--the-american-journal-of-clinical-nutrition--oxford-academic-httpsacademicoupcomajcnarticle-abstract5157234695334-accessed-jul-25-2020).
+>Note: The dose of protein was discussed within method 1 earlier in this article [here](#Step-3---Choose-your-Protein-and-Carbohydrate-Requirements) and was based in part on [this article](#protein-requirements-in-humans--the-american-journal-of-clinical-nutrition--oxford-academic-httpsacademicoupcomajcnarticle-abstract5157234695334-accessed-jul-25-2020).

     1.5 g of protein/kg * 70 kg
     = 105 grams of protein